Ravi2712/Ten-Pin-Bowling/README.md

 #### ScoreBoard

-User will be able to see ScoreBoard.
+Player will be able to see ScoreBoard.

 ```
 -(void)printScoreBoard ;
 ```

-### Implementation of GameRules
+## Implementation of GameRules

 GameRules class is being made for implementation of Game rules.
-Implementation of Gamerules Protocol provides the ability of getting score.
+Implementation of Gamerules Protocol provides the ability of getting score.<br/>
 So, Scoreboard implements the Game Rules Protocol.

 ```